Applications are invited for Joint Japan/World Bank Graduate Scholarships Program (JJ/WBGSP) from Japan and developing countries students.

 - Nationality: Developing Country Nationals and for Japan Nationals.

-- The award can be taken in: The studentships are available for preferred university masters programs that are listed on the JJ/WBGSP website and that is located outside of the applicant’s country of citizenship and country of residence
+- Scholarship can be taken in: Scholarships are available for preferred university masters programs that are listed on the JJ/WBGSP website and that is located outside of the applicant’s country of citizenship and country of residence

 - Application Deadline: The next call for applications for a JJWBGSP Scholarship to one of our Preferred Programs is scheduled to open in March 2020.